Blog

 The Connection Between Hysterectomy and Menopause

-1. Hysterectomy with Ovaries Removed (Oophorectomy): If your ovaries are removed along with the uterus (a procedure called bilateral oophorectomy), you will experience menopause immediately after surgery.
+- Hysterectomy with ovaries removed (oophorectomy).
+If your ovaries are removed along with the uterus (a procedure called bilateral oophorectomy), you will experience menopause immediately after surgery.
 The ovaries are responsible for producing estrogen and progesterone, hormones that regulate your menstrual cycle and overall hormonal balance.
-Without them, your body will stop producing these hormones, potentially leading to sudden menopause symptoms such as hot flashes, night sweats, and vaginal dryness.
+Without them, your body will stop producing these hormones, potentially leading to sudden menopause symptoms such as hot flushes, night sweats, and vaginal dryness.

-2. Hysterectomy Without Ovaries Removed: If the hysterectomy is performed without removing the ovaries, or only removing one ovary, you will not enter menopause immediately.
+- Hysterectomy without ovaries removed.
+If the hysterectomy is performed without removing the ovaries, or only removing one ovary, you will not enter menopause immediately.
 Your ovaries will continue to function and produce hormones, so you will continue to have your menstrual cycle until menopause occurs naturally.

 Managing Menopause Symptoms

-• Lifestyle Changes: Eating a balanced diet, exercising regularly, and avoiding triggers like caffeine and alcohol can help manage symptoms.
+- Lifestyle changes.
+Maintaining a balanced diet, exercising regularly, and avoiding triggers like caffeine and alcohol can help manage symptoms.

-If you wish to receive regular information, resources, reassurance and inspiration for up-to-date care that is safe and sound and in line with the latest research, please subscribe to my blog via the form above, or like Dr Andreas Obermair on Facebook.
+If you wish to receive regular information, resources, reassurance and inspiration for up-to-date care that is safe and sound and in line with the latest research, please subscribe to my blog via the form, or like Dr Andreas Obermair on Facebook.

 Post your comment